pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     from eventsourcing.persistence import StoredEvent

 A :class:`~eventsourcing.persistence.StoredEvent` has an :class:`~eventsourcing.persistence.StoredEvent.originator_id`
-attribute which is a :data:`UUID` that identifies the aggregate sequence to which the domain event belongs.
-It has an :class:`~eventsourcing.persistence.StoredEvent.originator_version` attribute which is a Python :data:`int` that identifies the position of the domain event in that sequence.
+attribute which is a :class:`UUID` that identifies the aggregate sequence to which the domain event belongs.
+It has an :class:`~eventsourcing.persistence.StoredEvent.originator_version` attribute which is a Python :class:`int` that identifies the position of the domain event in that sequence.

 A stored event object also has a :class:`~eventsourcing.persistence.StoredEvent.state` attribute which is a Python